 What is NaNoWriMo?
 Why take part?
 What are the rules?
-These are some of the questions answered below.
-Use the list of resources included to increase your productivity, overcome obstacles and stay motivated to win NaNoWriMo this year.
+These are some of the questions we explore here.

 – Write a novel.
 We define a novel as a lengthy work of fiction.
 If you consider the book you’re writing a novel, we consider it a novel too!

 – Be the sole author of your novel.
 Apart from those citations mentioned two bullet-points up.

 – Write more than one word repeated 50,000 times.

 Some authors are on the fence about NaNoWriMo.

 Shaunta Grimes, for example, in a popular Medium article titled ‘Why I Don’t NaNoWriMo Anymore’ advocates slowing things down if you want to build a sustainable writing career.

 Grimes says something very true about the payoff of gradual (versus instant) gratification:

 It’s like this shining beacon that promises all of the good stuff now.
 But here’s something that I guess someone ought to tell you: You might finish your first draft this November, but it takes a lot longer than that to produce a work of fiction that’s fit for public consumption.Shaunta Grimes, ‘Why I Don’t NaNoWriMo Anymore’, Medium, May 22 2019.

 In fact, it took me longer to make that first book readable because I rushed it out.